 | E–F | 12 | J–K | 23 |

-Ten samples; B–C, C–D and E–F are obvious variants (magnitude-duration fluctuation at work) and are discarded.
-The average of the remaining seven is 21.428 weeks: the current expression, in the DJIA, of the nominal 26-week component.
-The deviations (+2.572 / −4.428) round to ± 3.5: the near-future expectation is "21.4 ± 3.5-week cycles" — to be updated continuously, because variation never sleeps.
+There are ten samples.
+B–C, C–D and E–F are treated as evident variants — an expression of magnitude-duration fluctuation — and are excluded.
+The mean of the remaining seven is 21.428 weeks: in this DJIA sample, the current expression of the nominal 26-week component.
+The deviations (+2.572 / −4.428) are rounded to ±3.5, producing a near-term expectation of “21.4 ± 3.5-week cycles”.
+The estimate must be updated continuously because the observed duration can vary.

 |---|---|---|

-- Count the weeks between consecutive lows (lows are better defined than highs, Hurst warns).
+- Count the weeks between consecutive lows; Hurst considers lows better defined than highs.

-- Discard the obvious variants, average the rest, record the deviation.
+- Exclude evident variants, average the remaining observations and record the deviation.

-- Compare with the nearest row of the table — and update at every new low.
+- Compare the result with the nearest row in the table and update it after every new low.

 Summary card